rapid7/metasploit-framework/Creating-Metasploit-Framework-LoginScanners.md

 ```
 So here we see the CredentialCollection getting created using the datastore options.
 We pass in the options for Cred creation such as wordlists, raw usernames and passwords, whether to try the username as a password, and whether to try blank passwords.

-you'll also notice an option here called prepended_creds.
+you'll also notice an option here called `prepended_creds`.
 FTP is one of the only module to make use of this, but it is generally available through the CredentialCollection.
-This option is an array of Metasploit::Framework::Credential objects that should be spit back by the collection before any others.
+This option is an array of `Metasploit::Framework::Credential` objects that should be spit back by the collection before any others.
 FTP uses this to deal with testing for anon FTP access.

 ## Initialising the Scanner